 The answer depends on whether the boat astern has the right of way or not.
 When boats are passing an obstruction and are not overlapped, rule 19 places no obligations on the boats, meaning that the rules in Sections A and B apply.
-For instance, if two boats are running downwind along the shore or a break-water or dock and the boat astern is on starboard tack (SB) and the boat ahead is on port tack (PA), PA must keep clear of SB under rule 10 (On Opposite Tacks).
+For instance, if two boats are running downwind along the shore or a breakwater or dock and the boat astern is on starboard tack (SB) and the boat ahead is on port tack (PA), PA must keep clear of SB under rule 10 (On Opposite Tacks).
 Of course, PA can defend her position close to the obstruction by gybing so that she too is on starboard tack.
 Then SB would need to keep clear of her under rule 12 (On the Same Tack, Not Overlapped).

 However, if the boat astern is a keep-clear boat, then rule 19.2(c) applies.
 In that case, the boat clear astern (B) can obtain an inside overlap between the boat clear ahead (A) and a continuing obstruction only when, at the moment the overlap is obtained, there is enough room for B to pass completely between A and the obstruction at that moment without touching either.
 In other words, imagine that the moment the overlap between A and the obstruction is made, you could "freeze" the motion of A and the obstruction.
 If there is enough "room" (physical space) for B to sail through between them in a "seamanlike way" (see the definition Room), meaning sailing the boat in its normal way (including boom out in its normal downwind trim, see Case 21) without risk of touching either the obstruction or the outside boat, then the overlap is legal and A must give B room under rule 19.2(b) for as long as they are overlapped and B needs the room to keep from touching the obstruction; i.e., hitting the wall, running aground, etc. If B loses the overlap on A, then A ceases to be required to give room until B obtains another legal overlap and again needs room.
 One sensitive situation occurs when A is sailing as close as she dares to shore but it's not obvious how close a boat of her class can really go without running aground.
 Boat B comes up and wants to obtain an inside overlap.
 The question becomes, "How do you determine if there is room for her to pass inside of A?"
 The essence of room is whether, under the conditions existing, the inside boat can safely sail between the outside boat and the obstruction.
-If B decides to risk it and obtains the overlap, and then immediately runs aground, she has demonstrated that there was not room for her at the time she obtained the overlap.
-But after she has sailed inside for a couple of lengths, she has clearly demonstrated that there was room for her to pass safely between the outside boat and the continuing obstruction at the moment the overlap began, and therefore, having met the criterion in rule 19.2(c), is entitled to room for as long as the overlap continues to exist.